arctelix/.dotsys/README.md

 ### .<topic>

-Any topic in dotsys with a .stub file and a .dources file can source files from other topics, any file found with an extension matching the topic name will be added to the stub file.
+Any topic in dotsys with a .stub file and a .sources file can source files from other topics.
+Simply add the topic name as a file extension and it will get sourced by that topic on load.
+For example `some_file.vim` will be sourced by vim on load.

 ##### The following are built in to dotsys:
 |file extention|purpose                                                             |